-The new picture of a working UTM (Uncrewed Aircraft Systems (UAS) Traffic Management) underpinned by blockchain-style technology, has been based on a research partnership between 13 consortium partners, including Cranfield, Heathrow Airport, IAG, NATS, SITA and Oxford University as well as UK-based startups and small-to-medium enterprises.
+The new picture of a working UTM (Uncrewed Aircraft Systems (UAS) Traffic Management) underpinned by blockchain-style technology, has been based on a research partnership between 13 consortium partners, including Cranfield, Heathrow Airport, IAG, NATS, SITA, Cirium and Oxford University as well as UK-based startups and small-to-medium enterprises.

 Progress to the creation of a UTM will be accelerated by the use of a package of technologies that increase levels of transparency and trust, says the report.
 In particular, Distributed Ledger Technologies (DLTs) — similar to the blockchain technology — can be used to ensure there is secure registration and identification of the different users in the airspace, improving safety and cybersecurity, and interoperability between the stakeholders involved.